 Quick Document Links:

-Although it doesn’t sound like it, some types of cognitive dissonance can be healthy.
+Although it doesn’t sound like it, cognitive dissonance can be healthy.
 For example, guilt is a positive and healthy form of cognitive dissonance.
 Guilt allows us to see the discrepancy between “this is who I say I am, but this is what I did.”
 We feel guilty when “who we are” and “what we did” are not aligned.
 This misalignment causes us to feel empathy for the person we wronged.
 For example, if I believe I’m a gentle, kind, and loving person, and I make a cruel remark to someone, my perception of “who I am” no longer matches “what I did.”
 A gentle, kind, and loving person would not say mean things.
-I would be motivated by guilt to apologize to the person I hurt.
-The cognitive dissonance provided by our guilt drives us to atone for our actions, which is a positive thing.
+I would be motivated by feelings of guilt to apologize to the person I hurt.
+The cognitive dissonance provided by our guilt drives us to atone for our actions.

-When we’re gaslighted regularly, our level of cognitive dissonance grows, and the more out-of-touch we feel.
-We’re unsure of what’s real and what’s not, what’s true and what’s not, and we don’t know whether to believe our senses or only to accept what we’re told.
+When we’re gaslighted regularly, our level of cognitive dissonance grows, and the crazier and more out-of-touch we feel.
+We’re unsure of what’s real and what’s not, what’s true and what’s not, what to believe or not, and we don’t know whether to believe our senses or only to accept what we’re told.

 I’d often get confused, stressed, and frustrated when my mother denied doing or saying something I’d witnessed.
 I’d ask, “You’re saying that I didn’t see what I know I just saw?”
 And she’d reply in an exasperated or dismayed tone of voice, “You dreamt it,” “You imagined it,” or “So-and-so did that, not me.”
 It shouldn’t surprise you that I grew up to continue that tradition.
 I excelled at self-gaslighting.
 When you convince yourself that you didn’t just hear what you know you heard or that you didn’t just see what you know you saw….you are self-gaslighting.
 We do it to protect ourselves from further trauma.